Introduction

 Requirements

-You will need a linear regression, binary logit, ordered logit, or another generalized linear model (GLM) with a warning message about unusual observations detected:
+- A linear regression, binary logit, ordered logit, or another generalized linear model (GLM)

 Method

-- Click Calculate if the Automatic box is not already ticked.
+- Click Calculate if the Automatic box is not already checked.

 You will need to make judgments, trading off the following: